TBI, Concussion and Vision

 Concussion or other traumatic brain injury (TBI) can affect a person in many ways, ranging from physical limitations to changes in perception, thinking and neurological processing.
 Vision problems also are common concussion and TBI symptoms.

-TBI and Concussion: Definitions
+TBI and concussion: definitions

-Before discussing visual symptoms and treatment, here are brief definitions of traumatic brain injury (TBI) vs. concussion accepted by the U.S. Centers for Disease Control and Prevention (CDC):
+To get started, let's make sure we're clear on terms.
+Here are brief definitions of traumatic brain injury (TBI) vs. concussion accepted by the U.S. Centers for Disease Control and Prevention (CDC):

 Double vision and difficulty with eye movements are two common concussion symptoms.